-However, if gather efficiencies during the initial gather do not allow enough horses to be captured to reach low AML, BLM would subsequently return to the Confusion HMA to remove excess horses above low AML and would conduct follow-up gathers over a 10 year period to remove any additional wild horses necessary to achieve and maintain the low range of AML as well as to allow BLM to gather a sufficient number of wild horses so as to implement the population control component of the proposed action (vaccines and/ or IUDs) for wild mares remaining in the HMA.
+If gather efficiencies during the initial gather do not allow for enough horses to be captured to reach low AML, BLM would subsequently return to the Swasey HMA to remove excess horses above low AML and would conduct follow-up gathers over a 10 year period to remove any additional wild horses necessary to achieve and maintain the low range of AML as well as to allow BLM to gather a sufficient number of wild horses so as to implement the population control component of the proposed action (PZP or most current formula and/or IUDs) for wild horses remaining in the HMA.

-If gather efficiencies of the initial gather exceed the target removal number of horses necessary to bring the population to low AML during the initial gather, this would allow the BLM to begin implementing the population control components (fertility control vaccines, IUDs) of this alternative with the initial gather.
+If gather efficiencies of the initial gather exceed the target removal number of horses necessary to bring the population within the AML range of 60-100 wild horses, this would allow the BLM to begin implementing the population suppression components (PZP or most current formula, IUDs) of this alternative with the initial gather.
 In this scenario, horses treated with fertility control measures would be released back into the HMA and post-gather population numbers would not fall below low AML.
 Population inventories and routine resource/habitat monitoring would be completed between gather cycles to document current population levels, growth rates, and areas of continued resource concern (horse concentrations, riparian impacts, over-utilization, etc.) prior to any follow-up gather.
-The subsequent maintenance gather activities would be conducted in a manner consistent with those described for the initial gather and could be conducted during the period of November through February which is identified as the period of maximum effectiveness for fertility control vaccine application.
-Funding limitations and competing priorities might impact the timing of maintenance gather and population control components of this action.
+The subsequent maintenance gather activities would be conducted during the period of November through February, which is identified as the period of maximum effectiveness for fertility control application.
+Funding limitations and competing priorities might impact the timing of maintenance gather and population control components of the Action.

-The procedures to be followed for implementing fertility control vaccines are detailed in Appendix C. Vaccine-treated mares would receive freeze marks and uniquely numbered RFID chips for the purpose of identifying the treated animals and tracking their treatment history.
-At the AML level established for the HMA and based on known seasonal movements of the horses within the HMA, sufficient genetic exchange should occur to maintain the genetic health of the population.
+The procedures to be followed for implementing fertility control are detailed in Appendix B. At the AML level established for the HMA and based on known seasonal movements of the horses within the HMA, sufficient genetic exchange should occur to maintain the genetic health of the population.
 All horses identified to remain in the HMA population would be selected to maintain a diverse age structure, herd characteristics and body type (conformation).